nhsengland/data-viz-community-of-practice/docs/dashboard_design/layout.md

 ### Fixed, range & automatic sizing

-???+ tip "Fixed"
+???+ tip "Fixed sizing (Default recommended option)"
     ![Fixed layout](images/fixed_layout.png){: height="100px" data-title="Fixed layout" data-caption-position="top" data-gallery="layout" align=right}

-    - The dashboard remains the same size, regardless of the size of the window used to display it.
+    - [x] The dashboard remains the same size, regardless of the size of the window used to display it.
     If the dashboard is larger than the window, it becomes scrollable.

-    - These dashboards let you specify the exact location and position of objects, which can be useful if there are floating objects.
+    - [x] These dashboards let you specify the exact location and position of objects, which can be useful if there are floating objects which are often used for "show/hide" implementations where dynamic zones are not suitable.

-    - These will load faster because they're more likely to use cached version on the server.
+    - [x] These will load faster because they're more likely to use cached version on the server.

-???+ tip "Range"
+    - [x] These require less development work and testing as you do not have to test multiple sizes and monitors to ensure the dashboard appears as expected.

+    - [x] When using the recommended 1200px width, there will be no horizontal scroll bar for the vast majority of common screen sizes.

+???- tip "Range sizing (Valid use case under the right conditions)"

     ![Range layout](images/range_layout.png){: height="100px" data-title="Range layout" data-caption-position="top" data-gallery="layout" align=right}

-    - The dashboard scales between minimum and maximum sizes that you specify.
+    - [x] The dashboard scales between minimum and maximum sizes that you specify.

-    - If the window used to display the dashboard is smaller than the minimum size, scroll bars are displayed.
+    - [x] If the window used to display the dashboard is smaller than the minimum size, scroll bars are displayed.
     If it is larger than the maximum size, white space is displayed.

-    - Use this setting when you are designing for two different display sizes that need the same content and have similar shapes - such as small and medium sized browser windows.
+    - [x] Use this setting when you are designing for two different display sizes that need the same content and have similar shapes - such as small and medium sized browser windows.
+1200 to 1920px range width is recommended in these use cases.
+For larger monitors certain charts will be wider and be easier to read and interpret.

+    - [ ] Developers must ensure the dashboard displays correctly at all sizes, this requires more development work and testing.

+    - [ ] These will load slower as they are unable to use a cached version on the server.

+    - [ ] Floating containers cannot be used effectively, restricting certain features for users.

-???- tip "Automatic (not recommended)"
+???- tip "Automatic sizing (not recommended)"

     ![Automatic layout](images/auto_layout.png){: height="100px" data-title="Automatic layout" data-caption-position="top" data-gallery="layout"  align=right}

-    - The dashboard automatically resizes to fill the window used to display it.
+    - [x] The dashboard automatically resizes to fill the window used to display it.

-    - Use this setting if you want Tableau to take care of resizing.
+    - [x] Use this setting if you want Tableau to take care of resizing.
 For best results, use a tiled dashboard layout.

-    - This setting is not recommended
+    - [ ] This setting is not recommended

+### NHS England recommendation on which sizing to use

+???+ success "Default recommended option: 1200px fixed width dashboard"
+    - [x] Suitable for wide user range (eg. from analysts to admininstrators)
+    - [x] Suitable for wide range of screen sizes used by different users
+    - [x] Allows for better features for users (e.g floating containers for show/hide)
+    - [x] Allows for speed/performance improvements
+    - [x] Less development and testing required

+???- warning "Valid use case under the right conditions: 1920px fixed width dashboard"
+    - [x] Where all users are analysts
+    - [x] Where all screen sizes are known or dashboard is designed for a permenant screen (e.g a control room)
+    - Note that users accessing dashboards with smaller monitors will have a horizontal scroll bar and may miss elements of the screen.
+It is recommended to add an information note on the dashboard to explain that it is best viewed on a wide screen monitor (i.e 1920px width at 100% display scaling).

+???- warning "Valid use case under the right conditions: 1200px to 1920px width range dashboard"
+    - [x] Where all users are analysts
+    - [x] Where a wide range of screen sizes used by different users
+    - This will allow certain visuals such as line charts and bar charts to expand to monitors that are wider.
+This benefit must be considered against the trade off of slower performance, more development/testing and reduced functionality of ranged dashboards